29

 • One of only six motifs from the Water Lily series.

-• With this series, Lichtenstein asserts his claim to a position among - the greatest artists in art history.
+• With this series, Lichtenstein asserted his claim to a position among the greatest artists in art history.

 • Lichtenstein's works are part of the Pop Art canon, one of the most 20th century's most important movements.